ten-protocol/ten-documentation/docs/3-write-ten-dapp/4-smart-contract-features/1-data-access.md

 **When deployed on TEN, this code guarantees that all users can only access their own values, and nobody can read the `_storedValues`.**

-On Ethereum, the `tx.origin` is not authenticated, so the check above is not effective.
-Also, `getStorageAt` is available.
+On Ethereum, the `tx.origin` is not authenticated, so the check above is not effective and `eth_getStorageAt` is available.

 ### Step 4: Emitting Events - Default Visibility